Tri Tharyat: Career

 On 23 August 2016, Tri became the consul general in Hong Kong.
 He presented his consular ceritificate to China's foreign ministry commissioner in Hong Kong, Song Zhe, on 26 October 2016.
 Tri was praised for his charismatic figure and his close ties with the Indonesian community, as well as developing a friendly image for the consulate general.

 In September 2018, President Joko Widodo nominated Tri for ambassador to Kuwait.
 After passing an assessment held by the House of Representative's first commission in October, on 7 January 2019 he was installed as ambassador.
 He presented his credentials to the Emir of Kuwait Sabah Al-Ahmad Al-Jaber Al-Sabah on 1 July 2019.
 During his ambassadorship, he worked to enhance comprehensive relations and cooperation, exploring agreements on visa-free short visits, investment protection, air transportation, and oil cooperation.
 He also actively promoted Indonesian tourism and culture through various events, including a series of batik promotions.
 He handed over his post to chargé d'affaires ad interim Adi Kuntarto on 29 April 2021.

 After serving in Kuwait, on 18 August 2021 Tri was appointed as the foreign minister's advisor (expert staff) for political, legal, and security affairs.
 Less than a year later, on 27 April 2022 Tri became the director general of multilateral cooperation.
 In August 2024, Tri was nominated by President Joko Widodo as ambassador to Thailand, but was later cancelled by President Prabowo Subianto.
+He entered retirement on 23 April 2026 and was appointed as the foreign minister's special staff (advisor) with responsibilities on strengthening multilateral cooperation policies.

+On 10 August 2026, Tri was nominated by President Prabowo Subianto as ambassador to Spain.
+He underwent a parliamentary vetting process by the House of Representative's first commission on 23 September 2026.